Get Free Solar Panel Quotes

 • Micro combined heat and power

-• Hydro
+• Hydropower

 • Anaerobic digestion

 SEG began in January 2020 as a replacement for the Feed-in Tariff (FiT) and works differently as it puts responsibility on consumers to find the best rate for the electricity they generate.
+It is part of the UK government’s strategy to reach net-zero emissions.

-It particularly benefits homeowners with solar panels, because unless you have a solar battery, you’ll likely export half of your power back to the Grid – so why not get paid for it?
+It particularly benefits homeowners with solar panels, because unless you have a solar battery, you’ll likely export half of your power back to the grid – so why not get paid for it?

 Watch our short video below, which explains how the SEG works: